Joyounger/MyVimConfig/README.md

 # MyVimConfig
-this project store my vim's configuration this is my vim & gvim configfiel, now it is simple
+this project store my vim's configuration
+this is my vim & gvim config file, now it is simple